San Francisco public pressure groups: Blueprint for a Better San Francisco

 Blueprint for a Better San Francisco was founded in June 2025.

 GrowSF

 GrowSF is moderate political pressure group founded in 2020 by tech workers Steven Buss and Sachin Agarwal.

 In 2022 GrowSF took over ownership of The Bold Italic from Medium for free.

 In the 2024 San Francisco mayoral election, they endorsed three candidates: Mayor London Breed who was the incumbent, Eventual Mayor Daniel Lurie, and member of the Board of Supervisors for San Francisco's 2nd District, Mark Farrell.
 Following the 2024 race, Grow added as a senior Mayor Lurie's campaign consultant during the successful race, Tyler Law.

 Neighbors for a Better San Francisco

+Neighbors for a Better San Francisco, or Neighbors, was founded in 2020 by Jay Cheng and Mary Jung; both lobbyists for the San Francisco Association of Realtors.
+The group's largest donor is hedge fund manager William Oberndorf, who has donated at least $1 million.
+Between 2020 and 2024, the group spent at least 10% (at least $8.7 million of $80.3 million) of all money spent on political campaigns in San Francisco.

 The current version of Neighbors came about in January 2025 when Neighbors for a Better San Francisco merged with TogetherSF.

+Neighbors was fined $54,000 in 2024 for failing to disclose $187,000 in payments to the spokesperson of the Chesa Boudin recall campaign in 2021 and 2022; they supplied the majority of funding for the recall campaign.

+In April 2026 Jay Cheng, the executive director and co-founder of Neighbors, stepped down.

 TogetherSF

 TogetherSF was a group founded in 2020 and was backed by venture capitalist Michael Moritz.
 In the years they were active, their focus was on the San Francisco drug overdose epidemic and increasing the power of the Office of the Mayor of San Francisco through reform of the San Francisco City and County Charter.
 In the 2024 San Francisco Mayoral Race, TogetherSF supported former member of the Board of Supervisors for San Francisco's 2nd District, Mark Farrell.

 Following the election, Moritz (the group's backer) was dissastified with the result which led to shutting down the group and laying off the staff.
 Their member list was given to Neighbors for a Better San Francisco.